Scarano/SymLearn/README.md

 Implementation of the higher-order abstraction learning (HAL) model.

+There is an informal description of the model at [astoundment.com/HAL.html](http://astoundment.com/HAL.html).

+This code probably still won't make much sense until I add more comments.
+If you're brave, however, start with `src/symlearn/postsearch.clj`.
+The function `run-hal` is where the top-level iteration happens, and is designed to look as much like pseudo-code as possible.

 ## Usage

 ```
 lein javac
 lein run -m genlearn.postsearch/-main hal.config
 ```

+*(TODO: Explain what the output means.)*

 ## License